sairarizvi6/30-Days-Challenge-AIDD-Task-5-Introduction-/README.md

 These skills have enabled me to handle complex tasks efficiently while maintaining accuracy and organizational standards.

-👉Before joining the **Governor Sindh Initiative (GIAIC)**,I did not have any **IT background**.However,this program opened new doors for me and
+👉Before joining the **Governor Sindh Initiative (GIAIC)**,I did not have any **IT background**.

-today I am confidently learning and expanding my technical capabilities.Through **GIAIC**,I am gaining knowledge in modern AI tools,Python,UV
+However,this program opened new doors for me and today I am confidently learning and expanding my technical capabilities.

-environment setup,cloud technologies and advanced frameworks including GeminiCli with Google’s multimodal AI assistant.✈
+Through **GIAIC**,I am gaining knowledge in modern AI tools,Python,UV environment setup,cloud technologies and advanced frameworks

+including GeminiCli with Google’s multimodal AI assistant.✈

-I consider myself a quick learner,highly adaptable and committed to delivering quality-assured work.I enjoy learning new technologies taking on
+I consider myself a quick learner,highly adaptable and committed to delivering quality-assured work.

-challenges and continuously improving myself in both technical and professional domains.✈👍
+I enjoy learning new technologies taking on challenges and continuously improving myself in both technical and professional domains.✈👍